mpayetta/mpayetta.github.io/_posts/2016-07-26-building-a-node-restful-api-the-endpoints.markdown

 - GET: will be used to retrieve resources data
 - POST: will be used to create new resources
-- PUT: will be used to udpate existing resources
+- PUT: will be used to update existing resources
 - DELETE: yeah, as you imagined, will be used to delete resources

 REST goes also a step further and tells us how our endpoint URLs should look like.
 So let's say we have a resource called user, which represents all the users in our system.
-We'll need to create at least 5 different endpoints for the user resource (and any other resource):
+We'll need to create at least five different endpoints for the user resource
+(and any other resource):

 -  `GET /users`: will return the list of users in our system